 What can I bring?

 The best answer is “as little as possible.”
 Try to bring only what you will need for the next few hours of your life…your ticket, some money, a phone.
-We do not have a “clear bag” or similar policy, but large bags and backpacks are not allowed.
+We do not have a “clear bag” policy, but anything larger than 5″ x 6″ is not allowed.
 Be aware that all bags are subject to search and that said searches slow down entry for everyone.
 We do not have a bag check or coat check.
 We also do not allow weapons of any kind, regardless of whether or not you have a permit to carry them.

 How do I get to Slowdown and where do I park?